gracefulife/clova-developer-guide/en/CIC/References/CICInterface/PlaybackController.md

 {% endraw %}

 ### See also

 * [`Speaker.VolumeState`](/CIC/References/Context_Objects.md#VolumeState)
 * [`SpeechRecognizer.Recognize`](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize)

 ## Next directive {#Next}

-Instructs your client to start playback of a next audio stream in a playback queue.
-The client should play the audio stream upon receiving this directive message.
+Instructs a client to start playing the next audio stream in the playback queue.
+Upon receiving this directive, the client must play the next audio stream in the queue.

-### Payload field
+### Payload fields

 None

 ### Message example

 {% raw %}
 ```json
 {